DanRich123/AlpineEM/examples/README.md

 Current examples include:

 - The monostatic scattering of an incident plane wave off of a metal sphere
-- The aperture area and realized gain of a non-Foster loaded monopole-like antenna mounted over an infinite ground plane
+- The aperture area and realized gain of a receiving non-Foster loaded monopole-like antenna mounted over an infinite ground plane